Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 Assets contents are not going to be copied or moved from the storage only its metadata will be migrated.
 This process is only a part of a bigger procedure of migration to RMS.
 That's why we recommened to [read it](docs/app-migration.md) before starting it.

-## Pre requisits
+## Pre requisites

-1. You need to know your RMS host name and be able to login to RMS console.
+1. You need to know your RMS host name and be able to login to the RMS console.
 You can find how to do that using [these instructions](how-to-get-credentials.md)
 2. Your AMS storage accounts need to be registered in your RMS instance.
 Use [these instructions](custom-storage.md) to do that.

 ## Get AMS credentials